mqnfred/hips/README.md

 ### Store, Load and Remove

-Store takes a name and a secret and stores them in the database.
+`store` takes a name and a secret and stores them in the database.

 ```
 $ hips store aws_access_key_id BUIO1IXUAK3OQ9ACAHSX